avijit1258/computer_graphics_lab/README.md

 #Draw Circle using "Bressenham's algorithm"

-#Draw Straight Line using "Bressenham's algorithm"
+# "Bressenham's algorithm" for Straight Line in implemented for all possible values of slope , m .